posit-dev/with-connect/README.md

 ## GitHub Actions

 This project contains a GitHub Action for use in CI/CD workflows.
-Use the `@v1` tag to get the latest stable version, or `@main` for the development version.
+Use the `@main` tag to reference the action.

 You will need to store your Posit Connect license file as a GitHub secret (e.g., `CONNECT_LICENSE_FILE`).